-Founded in 2016, we have launched and acquired several color cosmetics and skincare brands, including Perfect Diary, Little Ondine, Abby's Choice, Galénic, DR.WU (its mainland China business), Eve Lom, Pink Bear and EANTIM.
+Founded in 2016, we have launched and acquired several Color Cosmetics Brands and Skincare Brands, including Perfect Diary, Little Ondine, Abby's Choice, Galénic, DR.WU (its mainland China business), Eve Lom, Pink Bear and EANTiM.
 We achieved success through our digitally native DTC business model that was new to China's beauty industry.
 Through this model, we focus on deep customer engagement, innovative product development and personalized services.

 We generate substantially all of our net revenues from the sale of beauty products under our own brands.
 We have developed a number of successful brands and products.
-Our most iconic, best-selling products include Perfect Diary Stiletto Lipstick, DR.WU Intensive Renewal Serum with Mandelic Acid, Eve Lom Cleanser and Galénic N°1 Poudre Vitamine C Pure Eclaircissante serum.
+Our most iconic, best-selling products include Perfect Diary ReadMe Lip Gloss, Galénic N°1 Poudre Vitamine C Pure Eclaircissante serum, DR.WU Intensive Renewal Serum with Mandelic Acid and Eve Lom Cleanser.

-Through our DTC model, we turn customer engagement with our brands into consumer insights that drive product development, content creation, and further improvement of our omni-channel customer experience.
+Through our DTC model, we gain insights through direct engagement with customers, which drives product development, content creation, and further improvement of our omni-channel customer experience.
 We have built core technology and data capabilities that power our business operations, including our marketing strategies, product development, supply chain management and customer service.

-Our total net revenues increased from RMB3.03 billion in 2019 to RMB5.23 billion in 2020 and to RMB5.84 billion (US\$916.4 million) in 2021.
-We generated net income of RMB75.4 million in 2019 and incurred a net loss of RMB2.69 billion in 2020 and RMB1.55 billion (US\$242.8 million) in 2021.
-Our net loss position in 2021 was mainly due to (i) elevated spending on marketing and branding expenses for our newly launched and acquired brands, some of which are still in their early development stage, (ii) ongoing impact of COVID-19 on our offline store sales, (iii) increased spending on R&D, personnel and administrative expenses and (iv) share-based compensation expenses recorded in accordance with U.S. GAAP.
+Our total net revenues increased from RMB5.23 billion in 2020 to RMB5.84 billion in 2021 and decreased to RMB3.71 billion (US\$537.3 million) in 2022.
+We incurred a net loss of RMB2.69 billion in 2020, a net loss of RMB1.55 billion in 2021 and a net loss of RMB821.3 million (US\$119.1 million) in 2022.
+Our net loss position in 2022 was mainly due to (i) the lingering impact of COVID-19 pandemic on our offline store sales, along with store-closure expenses and provision for underperforming offline stores, (ii) marketing and branding expenses for our brands, some of which are still in their early development stage, (iii) R&D, personnel and administrative expenses, and (iv) share-based compensation expenses recorded in accordance with U.S. GAAP.